Gronner/bsp_generator/README.md

 #### Command Line Options
 * -i \<filename> | --input=\<filename> Change the input file to \<filename>
 * -o \<filename> | --output=\<filename> Change the output file to \<filename>
+* --docstring=\<filename> Instead of the standard docstring, read out the docstring from a file.

 #### Output
 The Output is a C header file with the following structure: